mongodb/docs/source/includes/limits-sharding-shardkey-monotonic-throughput.rst

 <sharding-hashed-sharding>` or select a field that does not
 increase or decrease monotonically.

-.. versionchanged:: 2.4
+:ref:`Hashed shard keys <sharding-hashed-sharding>` and :ref:`hashed
-   :ref:`Hashed shard keys <sharding-hashed-sharding>` and :ref:`hashed indexes <index-type-hashed>` store hashes of keys with ascending values.
+indexes <index-type-hashed>` store hashes of keys with ascending values.